-A juvenile is defined as any person who is under the age of 18.
-Generally, a person who is younger than 18 is viewed as an adolescent, or a person who is not yet an adult.
-Juvenile offenses differ from adult crimes.
-Therefore, certain crime laws must be amended when committed by a person who is not yet an adult due to his or her level of responsibility and potential for reform.
-Most juveniles who are convicted of specific violations are given counseling and education in order to deter them from continuing to commit crimes in their adult life.
+We define a juvenile as any person who is under the age of 18.
+Generally, we view a person younger than 18 as an adolescent, or a person who is not yet an adult.
+Penalties for juvenile offenses differ from adult crimes.
+Therefore, the court must amend certain crime laws when committed by a person who is not yet an adult.
+They determine penalty change based on his or her level of responsibility and potential for reform.
+Most juveniles convicted of specific violations receive counseling and education to deter them from committing crimes as adults.

-After a juvenile goes through the intake process for committing an offense, the intake officer may take either informal or formal action.
-Informal actions will require the juvenile to attend counseling or another form of diversion from the juvenile justice system.
-Formal action, however, requires a petition to be filed by the intake officer and a decision to be made as far as custody goes.
-A juvenile may be released to his or her parents or detained until a detention hearing is held to determine if he or she requires further detention.
+After committing an offense, the juvenile goes through the intake process.
+At this point the intake officer may take either informal or formal action.
+Informal actions will require the juvenile to attend counseling, or another form of diversion from the juvenile justice system.
+Formal action, however, requires the intake officer to file a petition to decide custody.
+The juvenile may be released to his or her parents, or detained until a detention hearing takes place to determine if he or she requires further confinement.

-Appeals are permitted after a dispositional hearing, but if the juvenile completes his or her “sentence” as ordered, he or she may undergo psychological, social, medical, and educational tests before being released back into parental custody.
-If you have a son, daughter, or ward charged with a juvenile crime in Southwest Virginia, contact The Lawrence Law Firm, PLC, in Roanoke, VA, today for the best options when it comes to defense.
+Appeals are permitted after a dispositional hearing.
+If the juvenile completes the “sentence” as the court orders, he or she may undergo further testing.
+These psychological, social, medical, and educational tests may occur before returning to parental custody.
+If you have a son, daughter, or ward charged with a juvenile crime, contact The Lawrence Law Firm, PLC.
+Call us in Roanoke, VA, today for the best defense for juvenile crimes in Southwest Virginia.